The Equality Act 2010

 - some types of positive action to address underrepresentation or disadvantage

 - some service-related pay and benefits

 - statutory redundancy pay and some enhanced redundancy pay schemes

 - certain age based practices related to pensions and insurance.

 There is no longer an exemption covering compulsory retirement.

-Remedies for a successful discrimination claim can include a declaration, recommendations and/or compensation.
+Remedies for a successful discrimination claim can include a declaration, recommendations and/or compensation (which does not have an upper cap).
 Employers are advised to follow good practice and may be held vicariously liable for the actions of their employees.